 Schedule an online show-and-tell and give them a platform to share something interesting.

 This could be anything – an awesome gadget, a precious item, an interesting story, or a sick skill that they never got the chance to show off.

 Let your remote workforce connect and share whatever they want.

 While the concept is to have fun, you can make things more interesting by having a small panel of judges.
 Turn this into an online workplace X Factor and announce a winner at the end (i.e., the person with the most interesting thing to show or share).

 5. One-On-One Video Calls With the Founder(s)

 To make the employees feel like their voices are heard, leaders need to have one-on-one meetings with them – whether they work in-house or remotely.

-While this may sound exhausting, by scheduling a short face-to-face meeting with an employee every day, it’s attainable.
+While this may sound exhausting, scheduling a short face-to-face meeting with an employee every day is attainable.

 Aside from providing feedback, the remote team members should get the opportunity to share their concerns and opinions.